Policy: Radiation safety

 Any exposure to radiations must comply with legislated exposure guidelines.

-- All potentially hazardous research, teaching or operational work shall only be undertaken after a risk assessment of the work is completed and the responsible Dean or Director is satisfied that the hazards associated with the work are controlled as far as is reasonably practicable;
+- All potentially hazardous research, teaching or operational work should only be undertaken after a risk assessment of the work is completed and the responsible Dean or Director or Delegate is satisfied that the hazards associated with the work are controlled as far as is reasonably achievable;

 - Providing an adequate, responsible financial budget, including consideration for radiation monitoring, calibration of devices, suitable compliant facilities, relevant training and prescribed protective equipment;

 - Providing sound workplace planning, design and operation.
-New work practices must be approved by the Radiation Safety Officer and University's Radiation Safety Committee.
-The Local WHS Committee may be part of the approval process and must be notified of any new or changes to current hazardous operations;
+New work practices must be approved by the Radiation/ Laser Safety Officer and University's Radiation Safety Advisory Group.
+The Local WHS Committee may be part of the approval process and must, be notified of any new or changes to current hazardous operations;

 - Implementing effective staff consultation arrangements at the workplace including a network of Radiation Safety Officers reporting through the Local WHS Committees;

-- Providing administrative resources for advice and support, including the University’s Radiation Safety Committee;
+- Providing administrative resources for advice and support, including the University’s Radiation Safety Advisory Group;

-- Providing relevant safe work procedures and guidelines for the use of ionizing radiation (radioisotopes, machines), lasers, and non-ionizing radiation sources (ultra-violet, intense visible, infrared, microwave, and radio frequencies);
+- Providing relevant safe work procedures and guidelines for the use of ionising radiation (radioisotopes, machines), lasers, and non-ionising radiation sources (ultra-violet, intense visible, infrared, microwave, and radio frequencies);

 - Maintaining an inventory of significant radiation items (controlled material and apparatus) as required by Regulatory authorities;